-We are supporting the FCA on guidance regarding how firms should measure, address and report on cyber awareness and culture risk within their organisations.
+We are supporting the FCA on guidance regarding how firms should measure, address and report on cyber awareness and culture risk within their organizations.

 The sociotechnical group of NCSC focuses on how technology interacts with people, process and technology.
-We are working with NCSC on people-centric security and their awareness and behaviour change guidance.
+We are working with NCSC on people-centric security and their awareness and behavior change guidance.

-We are working with the Cyber Security and Data Protection Directorate on improving cyber resilience in UK organisations.
+We are working with the Cyber Security and Data Protection Directorate on improving cyber resilience in UK organizations.

 Resources & Events

-The world’s first globally accessible archive of research into the human aspect of cyber security and behavioural science as applied to cyber security awareness and online behavioural change.
+The world’s first globally accessible archive of research into the human aspect of cybersecurity and behavioral science as applied to cybersecurity awareness and online behavioral change.